UAE: Police seizing your vehicle? How to request smart impound service

 The length of the impoundment really depends on the severity of the traffic violation.
 For example, in Dubai, if you're caught using your phone while driving, tailgating, or making sudden lane changes, your vehicle could be impounded for up to 30 days.

 If you find yourself in a situation where your car needs to be impounded, there’s some good news that can ease the burden of this situation.
-The smart vehicle impounding service in the country allows you to choose to have your car impounded at home or another location that's convenient for you.
+The smart vehicle impounding service allows you to have your car impounded at your home or another location that's convenient for you.
 This makes things a lot easier, allowing you to keep your car close while still following the rules.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.